belle2/basf2/daq/pcie40/README.md

 # 1. Compilation

 ## 1-1.
 PCIe40 software
-Download basf2 and checkout this branch.
+Download and compile PCIe40 library
-`$ git checkout feature/BIIDAQ-174-daq-software-for-pcie40`

-Download submodules for PCIe40.( The version of a sub-module is fixed.
-So it might be old. ) `$ git submodule update --init`

-Compile PCIe40 library( See REAEME.md on https://stash.desy.de/projects/BIDU/repos/software/browse ).
+$ cd daq/pcie40
+$ ./start_pcie40_threads.sh

 ## 1-2.
 DAQ software
+If you want to use ZMQ for data transfer in a process:
+`#define USE_ZMQ`
+You need to setup b2setup to use zmq libray in external.

+If you use readout DAQ in recl3(ECL+ECLTRG):
+`#define SPLIT_ECL_ECLTRG`

 If you don't send data to eb0, please define NO_SEND in des_ser_PCIe40_main.cc .
 `#define NOT_SEND`

 Compile DAQ software.